numpy/numpy/doc/neps/ufunc-overrides.rst

 ``__array_ufunc__``, which implicitly define the type casting hierarchy, don't contradict this.

-It is useful to think of the typecasting hierarchy as a graph (see example below) in which, for any given class A, all other classes that define ``__array_ufunc__`` must belong to exactly one of three groups (making this an directed acyclic graph):
+It is useful to think of the typecasting hierarchy as a graph (see below for example graphs that work and that fail because of cyclic dependencies) in which, for any given class A, all other classes that define ``__array_ufunc__`` must belong to exactly one of three groups (making this an directed acyclic graph):